klm900/IntroToProg-Python-Mod07/docs/index.md

 #### Error Handling
 I added most of the error handling towards the end of my work on the script, primarily based on errors I received.
 The final version of the script uses try/except blocks to catch exceptions and present custom messages in the following cases:

+##### FileNotFoundError
-**FileNotFoundError:** used at the beginning of the script to differentiate runs where the file RSVP.dat is already present from runs where it is not.
+Used at the beginning of the script to differentiate runs where the file RSVP.dat is already present from runs where it is not.
 In the latter case, the user gets a message that this will be a new list.
 The file will be created at the end of the program if the user has entered data.
 The code for this block in the main body of the script is below

 ```
 # Try/Except block to check if the file already exists in the same directory

-try:  # If the file exists, unpickle it and load the list to the object rsvp_lst
+# If the file exists, unpickle it and load the list to the object rsvp_lst
+try:
-    rsvp_lst = unpickle_data_from_file(rsvp_file)  # Unpickle the list do that it can be added to
+    # Unpickle the list do that it can be added to
+    rsvp_lst = unpickle_data_from_file(rsvp_file)
-    output_existing_list_confirmation()  # Confirm to the user that the existing list will be added to
+    # Confirm to the user that the existing list will be added to
+    output_existing_list_confirmation()
-    output_total_guests(sum_guests(rsvp_lst))  # Print a reminder of how many guests are on the list
+    # Print a reminder of how many guests are on the list
+    output_total_guests(sum_guests(rsvp_lst))
-except FileNotFoundError:  # If the file does not yet exist, print a message and move on
+# If the file does not yet exist, print a message and move on
+except FileNotFoundError:
-    output_new_list_confirmation()  # Confirm to the user that this will be a new list
+    # Confirm to the user that this will be a new list
+    output_new_list_confirmation()
 ```

+##### ValueError
-**ValueError:** For the sum function to work, the user must enter group_size as an integer.
+For the sum function to work, the user must enter group_size as an integer.
 I used int() when defining group_size, but a text entry like “Mary” throws a ValueError.
 This exception returns the user to the menu to try again.

 _Figure 2: ValueError text from Python_
 ![Figure 2](images/Figure02.png)

+##### CustomException_UserChoice
-**CustomException_UserChoice:** I created a custom exception to display a reminder message when the user selection is not in the menu range.
+I created a custom exception to display a reminder message when the user selection is not in the menu range.
 ```
 class CustomException_UserChoice(Exception):
     """ Custom error message to raise if the user choice is not 1, 2, or 3